riscv-europe/summit-website/site.src/dynamic/md.prolog/posters.md

-The following posters have been accepted for publication, i.e. display during the RISC-V Summit Europe.
+This page list the posters thta have been accepted for publication.

-Some notes:
+Some notes to posters presenters:

  - Preparation before the conference:
    - Posters shall be printed in A0 format, in portrait mode.